snahil/Linear-Algebra-Machine-Learning/README.md

 # Linear-Algebra-Machine-Learning

-> In this program "AL"  model is traning of model is done using the provided database "marks.csv"
+> In this repo multiple AI/ML model is trained and tested with Linear Algebra Model
-> kindly mention the location of the data set properly.
-> You can also use your own dataset for tranning and